micahvandegrift/micahvandegrift.github.io/CV.md

 ==========
 2016 - Present | Director of Digital Scholarship, Florida State University

-Direct and manage activities, programs, and projects in the Office of Digital Research and Scholarship (4.75 FTE).
+Direct and manage activities, programs, and projects in the Office of Digital Research and Scholarship.
 Plan, coordinate, and expand the digital scholarship portfolio for the entire library organization.

 2014 – 2016 | Digital Scholarship Coordinator, Florida State
 University